We want drivers to be in control of more than their schedules, which means giving them the tools to see their hard-earned cash.

 Tap a week to see more details about your rides.
 To see rides by day, look under the 'Daily ride history' in a week and tap a date.

 If you want to look a specific ride you gave, tap that ride in the daily summary.
 Each ride shows you specific info such as a map with pickup and drop-off locations and your ride earnings.

 You'll also see earnings on the rating screen after rides.

 To see a weekly statement of your earnings, tap 'Download Weekly Summary'.
 An example summary is shown below.

 The in-app Driver Console is the menu at the bottom of the Lyft Driver app’s home page.

 The 'Earnings' tab tracks daily and weekly net ride payment totals.
 Cancel fees, tolls, tips, bonuses, and incentives are not included.

 Heads up: Driver Console stats aren't always finalized and don't guarantee your earnings or bonus eligibility.
-Always check your Driver Dashboard to view complete earnings breakdowns and bonus eligibility.
+Always check your Driver Dashboard to view earnings breakdowns and bonus eligibility.